lejugeti/angular/adev/src/content/guide/testing/components-basics.md

 For example, the component might render first on the server as part of a strategy to make the application launch faster on poorly connected devices.
 The server-side renderer might not support the full HTML element API.
-If it doesn't support `querySelector`, the previous test could fail.
+If it doesn't support `query`, the previous test could fail.

 The `DebugElement` offers query methods that work for all supported platforms.
 These query methods take a *predicate* function that returns `true` when a node in the `DebugElement` tree matches the selection criteria.